 - My Music - APPLICATIONS: Theory in practice; it's not all talk.
 Check out some of the recordings I've made over the years.

-- The Pedalboard - Check out some of the gear I use these days to make music.
+- The Pedalboard - Check out some of the gear I use to make music these days.

 - Pedals and Gear for Sale - I usually have something for sale posted on Reverb.com.

-- Make A Donation - Please help support this site by making a small donation.
+- Make A Donation - Please help support this website by making a donation.

 - Email This Page To A Friend - Help spread...
 The Gospel According to Flupe?

 It goes without saying... if you have any questions, would like to give me some feedback, find a mistake or whatever, or are interested in studying with me privately, please feel free to reach out and contact me.
 I would love to hear from you.

 Again, thanks for stopping by.
 I hope you're able to learn something from this resource.
 It's been a labor of love and I'm happy to share it with you.